uro-glidar/kidney-com-ua-stone-usds/README.md

 While surgical simulation is a vital tool for medical education, there is a current lack of open-source 3D models featuring highly realistic textures of the renal collecting system or common calculi.

-**uro-glidar** addresses this gap by providing a virtual representation validated by endourologists for both textural and geometric accuracy.
+We addresses this gap by providing a virtual representation validated by endourologists for both textural and geometric accuracy.
 These assets serve as the foundation for:
 * **Digital Surgical Scenes:** Training vision models to enable computer-assisted surgery.
 * **Realistic Digital Trainers:** Allowing trainees to refine endoscopic techniques without the costs and burdens of physical simulation.